 Philip Unitt, Curator, is a specialist in subspecies identification of California birds and author of The San Diego County Bird Atlas, The Birds of San Diego County and editor of Western Birds, the regional journal of ornithology for western North America.

-Scott Tremor, Mammalogist, specializes in surveying for and identifying southern California mammals.
-He holds permits to capture California Species of Special Concern as well as federally endangered species.
-He is the principal editor of the San Diego County Mammal Atlas
+Scott Tremor, Mammalogist, specializes in surveying for and identifying southern California mammals to the subspecies level.
+He holds permits to capture California Species of Special Concern as well as federally endangered species (Pacific pocket mouse, Stephens’ kangaroo rat, San Bernardino kangaroo rat).
+He is the principal editor of the San Diego County Mammal Atlas.

-Drew Stokes, Field Biologist, specializes in surveys for bats and herpetofauna, and is generally familiar with the vertebrates and invertebrates of southern California.
-Permitted for the capture and handling of bats and the federally endangered Arroyo toad.
-Highly experienced with the acoustic identification of bat echolocation calls.
-A contributing author to the San Diego County Mammal Atlas.
+Drew Stokes, Field Biologist, has eighteen year of biological experience.
+He specializes in surveys for bats and herpetofauna, and is generally familiar with the vertebrates and invertebrates of southern California.
+He is permitted for the capture and handling of bats and the federally endangered Arroyo toad.
+He is highly experienced with the acoustic identification of bat echolocation calls, and is a contributing author to the San Diego County Mammal Atlas.

-Susan Arter, Research Associate, is a specialist in the identification and analysis of animal skeletal remains from archaeological sites.
+Susan Arter, co-director of the San Diego Zooarchaeology Laboratory, is a specialist in the identification and analysis of animal skeletal remains from archaeological sites.
+San Diego Zooarchaeology Lab.

 Volunteers in the Birds and Mammals Department assist with many tasks associated with maintaining the extensive collection.
 This includes specimen preparation, assembling and numbering skeletons, entering records in the Department's database, and checking the collection for pest activity.
 The Department prefers volunteers with a science background and openings are limited.
 You must be at least 18 years of age.
 If you are interested in this or other volunteer opportunities, please complete an online application.
 The Director of Volunteers will contact you to schedule an interview or invite you to an introduction to the Museum.